Signs and Symptoms

 Microglossia

 Microglossia is a condition in which an individual has an abnormally small tongue.
 A lesser degree of this rare symptom may be difficult to diagnose and detect.
-Microglossia is in fact a very rare malformation.
+Microglossia is a very rare malformation.
+Symptoms may affect multiple parts of the body.
+Understanding which part of the body a symptom affects can help us to better […]

 Read more